Sandhie177/UMKC_Hackathon_Fall_2018_IoT_Group_2/Documentation/README.md

 * To extract the sensor data (Humadity, Pressure and Temperature) from the sensor.
 * Use node red to upload the data to firebase.
 * View those data remotely via a mobile app.
-* Control the AC, Fan and Light through the app remotely.
+* Control the AC, Fan and Light through the app remotely via node-red.
 * If any of the weather condition goes above safety limit, send a mobile notification and also send an email.
 * If there is a fire at home, the fire robot will sense the fire and put-out the fire.
 * A buzzer will make sound if there is any fire.
-* And a mobile notification and an email will be sent about the fire.
+* And a text message and an email will be sent about the fire.

 ## Limitations:
 ### **Fire Fighting Robot:**